BIO

 Image description: A close up headshot of Kim Weild, a white cis-woman, with light brown, chin length straight hair that is slightly curled.
 She is wearing a tailored beige loden jacket with a mandarin collar embroidered with red flowers and green stems.
 She is slightly smiling and looking straight into the camera.
 She is outdoors with the background slightly blurred.
 Photo by Xanthe Elbrick

-The recipient of a Drama Desk Award nomination for Unique Theatrical Experience (Fêtes de la Nuit), the NY Innovative Theatre Foundation’s award for Outstanding Performance Art Production (Soot and Spit) and eight additional NY Innovative Theatre Award nominations (winning three), most recently American Moor, helmed by Weild, has been recognized with multiple awards, including the Elliot Norton Award for Outstanding Solo Performance, an AUDELCO award, two IRNE awards including Outstanding Visiting Production, and was the opening event at Shakespeare's Globe London, inaugural festival on Shakespeare and Race
+The recipient of a Drama Desk Award nomination for Unique Theatrical Experience (Fêtes de la Nuit), the NY Innovative Theatre Foundation’s award for Outstanding Performance Art Production (soot and spit), and eight additional NY Innovative Theatre Award nominations (winning three), her production of soot and spit was also a NY Times Critic’s Pick.
+She is a 2022 finalist for the prestigious Alan Schneider Directing Award from TCG.

 Image description: A close up headshot of Kim Weild, a white cis-woman, with brown, chin length straight hair.
 She is wearing an open collar, purple and white ikat print blouse, and small gold hoop earrings.
 She is slightly smiling and looking straight into the camera.
 Photo by Peter Konerko

-Possessing an extensive knowledge of new play and musical development, her work has been seen at: Shakespeare’s Globe London, Lincoln Center Theater, Carnegie Hall, Teatro alla Scala, The New York Theater Workshop, Off Broadway’s Cherry Lane Theatre, Beckett Theater, Goodspeed Musicals, Pittsburgh City Theatre, Primary Stages, New York Live Arts, The Mark Taper Forum, Williamstown Theater Festival, City Theatre Company, the Dorothy Chandler Pavilion, The Beall Center for Art and Technology, The Herberger Institute for Design and the Arts, The New Ohio Theater (NYC) and Wolf Trap Performing Arts Center.
-Her production of Uncle Vanya was an official selection at the Prague Quadrennial and in Greece she has directed The Bacchae as well as The Birds for OneYearLease Theater.
+Possessing an extensive knowledge of the Western and global classical canons, contemporary new play and musical development, her work has been seen at: Shakespeare’s Globe London, Lincoln Center Theater, Carnegie Hall, Teatro alla Scala, The New York Theater Workshop, Off Broadway’s Cherry Lane Theatre, Beckett Theater, Goodspeed Musicals, Tanglewood Music Center, Pittsburgh City Theatre, Primary Stages, New York Live Arts, The Mark Taper Forum, Williamstown Theater Festival, City Theatre Company, Playwrights’ Center, the Dorothy Chandler Pavilion, The Beall Center for Art and Technology, The Herberger Institute for Design and the Arts, The New Ohio Theater (NYC) and Wolf Trap Performing Arts Center.
+Her production of Uncle Vanya was an official selection at the Prague Quadrennial, and in Greece she directed The Bacchae and The Birds for OneYear Lease Theater.

 Kim and producing partner Jamie ForshawImage description: Kim Weild, a white cis-woman, with brown, chin length straight hair, is wearing a three-quarter sleeved black dress.
 She is broadly smiling as she holds the Drama Desk nomination certificate in her hands and looks directly into the camera.
 To her left stands Jamie Forshaw, a tall, white male with blue eyes and blond short hair.
 He is wearing a light blue blazer, white button down shirt and medium blue tie.
 He is broadly smiling and also holds a Drama Desk nomination certificate and is looking directly into the camera.
 They are standing in front of a backdrop that says 55th Drama Desk Awards that is surrounded by sponsor logos.

-Kim and producing partner Jamie Forshaw
+Kim Weild and producing partner Jamie Forshaw

-On Broadway, Kim worked as Associate Director to multiple TONY Award winning director Michael Blakemore on the world premiere of Deuce by Terrence McNally with Dame Angela Lansbury and Marian Seldes; the world premiere of Mark Twain and David Ives’ Is He Dead? starring Norbert Leo Butz and Noel Coward’s Blithe Spirit with Dame Angela Lansbury, Rupert Everett, Jayne Atkinson and Christine Ebersole.
+On Broadway, Kim worked as Associate Director to multiple TONY Award-winning director Michael Blakemore on the world premiere of Deuce by Terrence McNally with Dame Angela Lansbury and Marian Seldes; the world premiere of Mark Twain and David Ives’ Is He Dead? starring Norbert Leo Butz; and Noel Coward’s Blithe Spirit with Dame Angela Lansbury, Rupert Everett, Jayne Atkinson and Christine Ebersole.
 She was Associate Director for the world premiere of Amazing Grace, the musical which played at Broadway's Nederlander Theater.

 Working at Vassar CollegeImage description: Two women, stand close together speaking on a theater stage.
 The young woman on the left has brown hair pulled up into a bun.
 She is wearing a white rehearsal corset and skirt.
 She stands in profile, her right arm bent at the elbow with her hand open and gesticulating.
 She is speaking to the other woman who is older, facing forward, leaning slightly toward the young woman.
 She wears a long black sweater and black pants, eyeglasses are perched on the top of her head.
 Her left arm is bent with her hand perched on her lips, her eyes are cast slightly downward as she listens closely to the young woman speaking.
 Behind them are a variety of stage props and furniture.

-Working at Vassar College
+Directing Way of The World at Vassar College

-Her numerous fellowships and residencies include: The Park Avenue Armory, The Kennedy Center, The Schubert Organization, Williamstown Theater Festival – Foeller Fellowship, Luna Stage, The Archive Residency - New Ohio Theatre, Annandale Center for Writing, IRT and the Obie-winning New Georges.
+Her numerous fellowships and residencies include The Park Avenue Armory, The Kennedy Center, The Schubert Organization, Williamstown Theater Festival – Foeller Fellowship, Luna Stage, The Archive Residency - New Ohio Theatre, Annandale Center for Writing, IRT and the Obie Award-winning New Georges.
 She is the recipient of two commissions from NYC’s High Line and the first recipient of SDC Foundation’s Guest Artist Initiative.
 A proud Women's Project Theater Lab alumna, an affiliated artist with the OBIE Award winning New Georges and an Associate Artist with The Adaptations Project.

 Weild and Mee "After Grant Wood"Image description: Kim Weild, a woman with shoulder length hair, sits in an audience seat with arms crossed in her lap.
 She is wearing a black dress with metal design elements embellishing the shoulders and sleeves.
 On the right in a wheelchair scooter, sits the a male, the playwright Charles Mee.
 He is wearing a blue v-neck pullover sweater over a white t-shite and black rimmed glasses.
 His left leg is openly crossed over his right leg.

-Weild and Mee "After Grant Wood"
+Weild and Mee

 Image description: Kim Weild, a woman with shoulder length hair, sits in an audience seat with arms crossed in her lap.
 She is wearing a black dress with metal design elements embellishing the shoulders and sleeves.
-On the right in a wheelchair scooter, sits the a male, the playwright Charles Mee.
+On the right in a motorized wheelchair, sits the a male, the playwright Charles Mee.
 He is wearing a blue v-neck pullover sweater over a white t-shirt and black rimmed glasses.
 His left leg is openly crossed over his right leg.

 Proud Member of SDC